File a Case

 Arbitration

-The Authority prefers that parties file using the FLRA's eFiling system.
-The Authority's arbitration forms are built in to the eFiling system.
-You can also find the forms here if you wish to complete and upload the forms to the eFiling system, or if you wish to file by mail, commercial delivery, or hand delivery.
+Arbitration forms are built in to the eFiling system.
+Forms are also here if you wish to complete and upload the forms to the eFiling system, or if you wish to file by mail or in person.

 Once an arbitrator issues an award, either an agency or a union may appeal the arbitrator's award by filing an exception with the Authority within 30 days after the date on which the Arbitrator served the award on the parties.
 You must file exceptions or any opposition to exceptions with the Authority's Office of Case Intake and Publication.
 The Authority's review of an arbitrator's award is very limited.
 The Authority's Regulations and Guide to Arbitration specify the grounds for appeal.